StaringWhere/algorithm/README.md

-This is a repo to track my algorithm practicing.
+- This repo records the process of my algorithm practicing.

-The notes are available on https://staringwhere.github.io/algorithm/.
+- The notes are available on https://staringwhere.github.io/algorithm/.